23 Experiences You Can Only Have in Hong Kong

 Take a trip on the Peak tram

 4/24A journey on the 6th Generation Peak Tram, a route that zooms up picturesque Victoria Peak, reveals one of Hong Kong’s most visually impressive juxtapositions: glittering skyscrapers fringed by the city’s verdant natural surrounds.
-The ride to the top takes around eight minutes and in that short amount of time, you’ll climb to around 400 metres above sea level, revealing incredible views of the city below.
+The ride to the top takes about eight minutes.
+In that short time, you’ll climb to around 400 metres above sea level, revealing incredible views of the city below.

 Indulge in egg waffles

 5/24With a bubbly texture and the flavour of a sponge cake/cookie hybrid, this beloved street food is a sweet sensation on the streets of Hong Kong.
 There are near-infinite versions of gai daan zai (Cantonese for “egg waffles”), from mochi to matcha and red bean, and almost as many places to sample them.
-Any outlet of the Mammy Pancake chain is a widespread favourite, as is Tai O Wah Kee Egg Waffles.
+Any outlet of the Mammy Pancake chain is a widespread favourite.

 Explore West Kowloon Cultural District

 6/24A sprawling space of public parks, museums and spectacular harbour views, the 40 hectares of reclaimed harbourside land that comprise the West Kowloon Cultural District can occupy an afternoon (or several).
-A visit to M+, an electrifying museum celebrating contemporary visual culture is a highlight, for both its position on the harbourfront and its high-energy exhibitions, from a tribute Hong Kong’s historic neon signs to colourful photographic collections that capture the energy of the city.
+A visit to M+, an electrifying museum celebrating contemporary visual culture is a highlight, for both its position on the harbourfront and its high-energy exhibitions.
+Past favourites include a tribute to Hong Kong’s historic neon signs and one of the largest Yayoi Kusama retrospectives outside of Japan.

 Ride the world’s longest outdoor escalator

-7/24Kids will love the novelty of floating across the Central-Mid-Levels escalator network, a covered system of 18 escalators and three inclined moving walkways that combine for a full journey length of around 800 metres between Central and Conduit Road.
+7/24Kids will love the novelty of floating across the Central-Mid-Levels escalator network – a covered system of 16 reversible one-way escalators and three reversible one-way travelators – that combine for a full journey length of around 800 metres between Central and Conduit Road.
 The atmospheric 20-minute expedition heads downhill from 6am to 10am and then switches to uphill through to midnight, moving through trendy suburbs (SoHo; Central), crowded commuter routes and streets jammed with food stalls.

 Dig into the spoils of a dai pai dong (open-air food stall)

 8/24Is there any experience as iconic as tucking into a delicious dish from a dai pai dong?
-The open-air food stalls of Hong Kong are a historic slice of street food culture and with no new licences issued for this type of casual eatery, you’ll have to rely on old favourites to sample some of the city’s best stir-fry dishes alfresco.
+The open-air food stalls of Hong Kong are a historic slice of street food culture, and the perfect place to sample some of the city’s best stir-fry dishes al fresco.
 Bookmark Haiphong Road and Woosung Street Temporary Cooked Food Hawker Bazaar and go with an empty stomach.

 Admire the Big Buddha